Andrew Malkinson: Calls for inquiry into wrongful rape conviction

 DNA implicating another suspect in the crime was found just three years into his jail term, BBC News has learned.

-Former justice secretary Sir Robert Buckland said "all agencies involved in this have some explaining to do".
+Former Crown Prosecution Service (CPS) director Lord Ken Macdonald described the case as a "whole system failure".

-Ex-solicitor general Lord Edward Garnier called for an inquiry "within a sixth-month period".
+Ex-justice secretary Sir Robert Buckland said "all agencies involved in this have some explaining to do".

 Mr Malkinson, 57, was found guilty in 2004 of raping a woman in Greater Manchester but always maintained his innocence.